 Transcendental Meditation (TM) is a technique for avoiding distracting thoughts and promoting a state of relaxed awareness.
 The late Maharishi Mahesh Yogi derived TM from the ancient Vedic tradition of India.
 He brought the technique to the U.S. in the 1960s.

-According to proponents of TM, when meditating, the ordinary thinking process is “transcended.”
+According to supporters of TM, when meditating, the ordinary thinking process is “transcended.”
 It’s replaced by a state of pure consciousness.
 In this state, the meditator achieves perfect stillness, rest, stability, order, and a complete absence of mental boundaries.

-This is followed by 3 days of checking for correctness with 1 or 2 more hours of instruction.
+Next come 3 days of checking for correctness with 1 or 2 more hours of instruction.
 In these sessions, the teacher does the following:

-Explains the practice in greater detail
+- Explains the practice in greater detail

-Provides information about the benefits of regular practice
+- Provides information about the benefits of regular practice

 Over the next several months, the teacher regularly meets with practitioners to ensure correct technique.

 TM does not require any strenuous effort.
 Nor does it require concentration, or contemplation.
-Instead, students are told to breathe normally and direct their attention to the mantra.
+Instead, students are told to breathe normally and focus their attention on the mantra.